MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-whats-new.md

 ## Next steps

-For other information regarding SQL Server on Linux, see the [overview](sql-server-linux-overview.md) and the [Release notes](sql-server-linux-release-notes.md).
+For other information regarding SQL Server on Linux, see the [overview](sql-server-linux-overview.md).

+For package downloads and a list of unsupported features and known issues, see the [Release notes](sql-server-linux-release-notes.md).

 To see other improvements introduced in SQL Server 2017, see [What's New in SQL Server 2017](../sql-server/what-s-new-in-sql-server-2017.md).